 - Cork stoppers are the proper solution for complex, full-bodied wines.
 As these wines benefit from exposure to oxygen, cork is the right material for them.
 Thus, many red wines, as well as some oaked whites, come in cork-sealed bottles.

 As mentioned above, fragility is one main issue of cork stoppers.
-They’re likely to crumble when consumers try to open the bottle.
+They are likely to crumble when consumers try to open the bottle.

-But it’s possible to minimize the risk of breaking a cork by following some simple rules:
+But it is possible to minimize the risk of breaking a cork by following some simple rules:

 - Store Your Wine Properly.
 As mentioned before, you should store cork-sealed wine on their side.
-This position ensures that the wine stays in contact with the cork and prevents it from getting dry and porous, so it doesn’t break as easily.
+This position ensures that the wine stays in contact with the cork and prevents it from getting dry and porous, so it does not break as easily.

 - Use the Right Corkscrew.
 Depending on the age (and value) of the wine, you should use a different corkscrew.
-A basic model is the right choice for the majority of wines.
-Only for old vintages or very expensive bottles, you should consider using a two-pronged bottle opener.
-It’s a little harder to handle these openers, but they minimize the risk of breaking the cork.
+A basic model is right for the majority of wines.
+You should consider using a two-pronged bottle opener only for old vintages or very expensive bottles.
+It is a little harder to handle these openers, but they minimize the risk of breaking the cork.

 - Use the Corkscrew Properly.
 When using a standard corkscrew, make sure to place it in the center of the cork.
-Deviating for just half a centimeter increases the risk of breaking the cork significantly.
+Deviating for just half a centimeter increases the risk of breaking the cork.
 Twist the corkscrew into the cork slowly.
-Stop when about one twist is left, so the corkscrew doesn’t go all the way through the cork.
+Stop when about one twist is left, so the corkscrew does not go all the way through the cork.
 Pull it out carefully without shaking the bottle and the corkscrew too much.

-Even with proper case, pieces break off the cork and fall into the wine sometimes.
-But if you realize it and take action immediately, this won’t be a big problem.
+Even with proper care, pieces break off the cork and fall into the wine sometimes.
+But if you realize it and take action immediately, this will not be a big problem.

 Pour the wine through a proper filter into a decanter.
 As a filter, you can use a coffee filter from paper or a piece of cheesecloth.
-If the cork pieces in the wine aren’t too big, a fine cullender might be an option as well.
+If the cork pieces in the wine are not too big, a fine cullender might be an option as well.

 Having the right decanter for your wine is key.
 If it exposes the wine to too much oxygen, it might cause overoxidation.

-In case you don’t own a decanter, you can pour the wine directly into glasses too.
+In case, you do not own a decanter, pour the wine directly into glasses.
 Because the glasses have a wider opening than a decanter, this might be a bit tricky, though.
-You have to pour very slowly and make sure that the filter doesn’t get out of place.
+You must pour very slowly and ensure the filter does not get out of place.
 It might be a job for two people.